eficode-academy/helm-katas/helm-chart-with-parameters.md

 <details>
 <summary>Steps:</summary>

 **Modify Sentences Deployment**

-In this exercise we will add parameters to the sentences deployment, the "frontend" so to speak of the sentences application.
 The sentences deployment should be in your helm chart under the templates directory: `sentence-app/templates/sentences-deployment.yaml`.

-Go ahead and open this file in your text editor.
+- Open this file in your text editor.

 There are a lot of arguments in this deployment that we might want to parameterize, like the number of replicas, the container repository and tag or the resources allocation.

-Let start by parameterizing the replicas, this key is currently not in the deployment specification, so we have to add it. add `replicas: {{ .Values.sentences.sentences.replicas }}` to the yaml:
+Let start by parameterizing the replicas.
+This key is currently not in the deployment specification, so we have to add it.

+- add `replicas: {{ .Values.sentences.sentences.replicas }}` to the yaml:

 ```yaml
 apiVersion: apps/v1